MaterializeInc/materialize/doc/developer/design/20230411_faster_dataflow_shutdown.md

 # Conclusion and alternatives
 [conclusion-and-alternatives]: #conclusion-and-alternatives

-The propsed design is effective in solving commonly observed issues that lead to slow dataflow shutdown and corresponding usability issues.
+The proposed design is effective in solving commonly observed issues that lead to slow dataflow shutdown and corresponding usability issues.
 It is also relatively easy to implement, as it extends the token mechanism that already exists in dataflow rendering.

 As an alternative to the changes proposed here, we could instead rely on Timely's `drop_dataflow`.